scipy-conference/scipy_proceedings/papers/mattheus_ueckermann/mattheus_ueckermann.rst

    Hydrological terrain analysis is important for applications such as environmental resource, agriculture, and flood risk management.
 It is based on processing of high-resolution, tiled digital elevation model (DEM) data for geographic regions of interest.
 A major challenge in global hydrological terrain analysis is addressing cross-tile dependencies that arise from the tiled nature of the underlying DEM data, which is too large to hold in memory as a single array.
 We are not aware of existing tools that can accurately and efficiently perform global terrain analysis within current memory and computational constraints.
 We solved this problem by implementing a new algorithm in Python, which uses a simple but robust file-based locking mechanism to coordinate the work flow between an arbitrary number of independent processes operating on separate DEM tiles.

-We used this system to analyze the conterminous US’s terrain at 30m resolution in under 3 days on a single compute node, and global terrain at 90m in under 4 days.
+We used this system to analyze the conterminous US’s terrain at 1 arc-second resolution in under 3 days on a single compute node, and global terrain at 3 arc-second resolution in under 4 days.
 Our solution is implemented and made available as pyDEM, an open source Python/Cython library that enables global geospatial terrain analysis.
 We will describe our algorithm for calculating various terrain analysis parameters of interest, our file-based locking mechanism to coordinate the work between processors, and optimization using Cython.
 We will demonstrate pyDEM on a few example test cases, as well as real DEM data.

 .. class:: keywords